Compare Epomaker G84 HE vs Keychron Q6 HE

 Product 1: Epomaker G84 HE

-Legend visibility was mixed: some found the legends clear or usable in the dark, while one review said the bottom-row typeface was hard to see.
+Legend visibility was mostly positive because legends were clear or bright in the dark, though one reviewer found the bottom-row typeface hard to see.

 Product 2: Keychron Q6 HE